Ayutthaya Kingdom: Age of warfare

 The 1430s through to 1600 marked a period of rising warfare throughout Mainland Southeast Asia.
 In 1500, the Portuguese noted that Ayutthaya had 100 elephants, 50 years later, Ayutthaya had 50,000 elephants.
 Ayutthaya began launching military land expeditions far to the west and east.
 In the west, Ayutthaya fought to acquire the cities of Tavoy, Mergui, Tenasserim, and Martaban in the late 15th century.
 Song China's increasing interests to sea commerce at the turn of the second millennium made trade between China and the Indian Ocean especially lucrative.
 In the 1430s, Ayutthaya attacked Angkor, but did not sack the city, although Ayutthaya did install a short-lived puppet ruler.

-Palace Law Codes under Trailokkanat exemplified the newfound attention to warfare, citing a number of rewards for the number of enemies beheaded.
+Palace Law Codes under Borommatrailokkanat exemplified the newfound attention to warfare, citing a number of rewards for the number of enemies beheaded.
 The introduction of elephants, guns, and mercenaries made wars in Southeast Asia much more chronic and much more deadly.
 By the late 16th century, Pegu (Bago) suffered a severe conscript revolt, Ayutthaya phrai fled into the forests or bribed the conscription officers, and the construction of sturdier and stronger city walls made warfare largely ineffective.

 Transition to a hinterland state

 The Ayutthaya Kingdom shifted from a maritime state to more of a hinterland state during the 15th and 16th centuries.
 Its absorption of the Northern Cities and the shifting of trade power to the inland trade routes with China facilitated this change of policy.
 The reign of King Borommatrailokkanat was the peak of this merger between the basin and the Northern Cities, being the scion of generations of intermarriage between the two.

-Even though Trailokkanat symbolized the merger between North and South, the Lan Na Kingdom, a state North of Ayutthaya (modern-day Northern Thailand), contested Ayutthaya's growing influence over the Northern Cities.
+Even though Borommatrailokkanat symbolized the merger between North and South, the Lan Na Kingdom, a state North of Ayutthaya (modern-day Northern Thailand), contested Ayutthaya's growing influence over the Northern Cities.
 The Ayutthaya-Lan Na War was fought over the Upper Chao Phraya valley for control of the Northern Cities.
-Whether he preferred the Northern Cities to Ayutthaya or the necessity to have a capital closer to the war, Trailokkanat moved his capital to Phitsanulok.
-Lan Na suffered setbacks and Trailokkanat eventually sued for peace in 1475.
+Whether he preferred the Northern Cities to Ayutthaya or the necessity to have a capital closer to the war, Borommatrailokkanat moved his capital to Phitsanulok.
+Lan Na suffered setbacks and Borommatrailokkanat eventually sued for peace in 1475.

 Ayutthaya's sphere of influence down the peninsula was contested by the Malacca Sultanate.
 Ayutthaya launched several abortive conquests against Malacca which was diplomatically and economically fortified by the military support of Ming China.
 In the early-15th century the Ming admiral Zheng He established a base of operation in the port city, making it a strategic position the Chinese could not afford to lose to the Siamese.
 Under this protection, Malacca flourished, becoming one of Ayutthaya's great foes until the capture of Malacca by the Portuguese.
 Ayutthaya's attention to the portage routes across the upper peninsula meant that it did not send a military expedition to the lower peninsula and the Malay States throughout the 16th century.